AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 Let's review the concepts covered in this tutorial and how they've been implemented in the Grids add-on.

-- The **iFrame** and the **Authoring Sandbox** are two distinct entities able to share contexts via the Communication API.
-We've used the `exposeApi()` method of the `runtime` object to allow the iFrame to invoke functions in the Document API domain.
+- The **iframe** and the **Authoring Sandbox** are two distinct entities able to share contexts via the Communication API.
+We've used the `exposeApi()` method of the `runtime` object to allow the iframe to invoke functions in the Document API domain.
 - The **Document API** provides access to Adobe Express' Document Object Model, which defines containment structures and inheritance hierarchies.
 We've retrieved the document, its pages, and artboards; created, moved and assigned blending modes to shapes; created, populated and locked groups.
 - Nodes (elements) in Adobe Express documents can be added to the document in a position relative to the currently active selection or targeting a container as the **insertion point**; we've seen how `ContainerNode` elements have a `children` collection to `append()` elements to.
-- The Document API **context is permanent** in between iFrame calls.
+- The Document API **context is permanent** in between iframe calls.
 We've seen that it's possible to store a reference to a Node within the exposed methods' closure and act upon it after its creation.
 - **Spectrum Web Components** are crucial to UI building, but sometimes they require customization; in this project, we've linked a `<sp-swatch>` to a traditional `<input>` element to create an Adobe Express' native-looking color picker.

 ## Final Project